Twarner491/Twarner491/README.md

 ## A Student, Maker & Award Winning Designer

 - 📍 Charlotte, NC - United States
-- 🔭 I’m currently working on an [8-bit Breadboard Computer][current]
+- 🔭 I’m currently working on a [CNC Milling Workflows][current] article
 - 🌱 I’m currently learning basic operating logic of a computer
 - 👨‍💻 All of my projects are available on my portfolio - [teddywarner.org][website]
 - 📫 How to reach me: [Email][email], or any of my socials provided below